-The UC server calls the sequence of numbers, in the order that you specify, until the call is answered.
+The NetVanta UC Server calls the sequence of numbers, in the order that you specify, until the call is answered.
 The call recipient must enter the password associated with the selected mailbox to retrieve messages over the phone.
 You can limit deliveries to new messages or allow full mailbox management.

-Specify call numbers by using the telephone icon, or use the Value Selector.
-For more information, refer to Selecting values within elements using the value selector on page 226.
-For information about contact address book synchronization, refer to Synchronizing contacts on page 226.
+Specify call numbers by using the telephone 🙆 icon, or use the value selector •.
+For more information, refer to Selecting Values Within

+Elements Using the Value Selector on page 238.
+For information about contact address book synchronization, refer to Synchronizing Contacts on page 238.

-The Mailbox list allows you to specify the mailbox from which the messages are sent.
+The Mailbox drop-down menu allows you to specify the mailbox from which the messages are sent.